The Schelling Segregation Model

 Demo Installation Package Schelling v1.1.zip Includes the setup files necessary to install this demo on your computer.

-.Net Framework Redistributable Microsoft.com The .Net framework must be installed any any computer that will run this demo.
+.Net Framework Redistributable Package Microsoft .Net Homepage The .Net Framework Redistributable Package (Version 1.1 or higher) must be installed on your computer in order to run this demo.
 It can be acquired via Windows Update on your computer or at this website.
-For installation directions or to see if you already have it, see the installation notes.
+For installation directions or to see if you already have it, see the installation notes below.

 Installation Notes Schelling Install Notes.html Provides information for installing the demo, determining if you have the .Net Framework, and installing it if you do not.